Author Bio

 Ways to Contact Me:

-I strongly encourage you to look at and read all of the pages in my website and learn from them.
+I strongly encourage you to look at and read all of the pages on my website and learn from them.
 Reptiles do not have to have so many myths and misconceptions, and learning about them can be very fun and interesting.